-Rome is one of those places where there is something interesting around every corner.
-It’s easy to immerse yourself in the atmosphere and culture very quickly.
-This means you can pack a lot of sightseeing and history into a very short time.
+Rome is one of those places where there is something interesting around every corner, so you can pack a lot of sightseeing and history into a very short time.
+It also makes it easy to immerse yourself in the atmosphere and culture very quickly.

-Here are my top tips for a visit to Rome – even it it’s only for a day!
+Here are my top tips for a visit to Rome – even it it’s only Rome in a day!

 For both the Colosseum and the Vatican, there are some online options for pre-booked tickets and private tours.
 I haven’t personally tried any of these but I would definitely look into them for next time.
 They make it more likely that you can see even more of Rome in a day.